reach-sh/reach-lang/docs/src/changelog/index.md

 @{rcNext("0.1.12-rc.9")}

++ 2022/11/08: Added support for [AlgoSigner](https://github.com/PureStake/algosigner) as wallet fallback for Algorand.
 + 2022/11/07: The backend interface to the compiled objects was updated, so you'll need to recompile for this release.
 + 2022/11/02: Ethereum-like-only: The backend interface to deployed contracts was updated, so old contracts will not work with this version.